sambuddhac/MacroEnergy.jl/docs/src/User Guide/assets/hydropower.md

 # Hydro Reservoir

 ## Graph structure
-A hydroelectric reservoir is represented in MACRO using the following graph structure:
+A hydroelectric reservoir is represented in Macro using the following graph structure:

 ```@raw html
 <img width="400" src="../../images/hydrores.png" />